geonetwork/core-geonetwork/database/README.md

 Liquibase track changes applied to the current database in the `DATABASECHANGELOG` and `DATABASECHANGELOGLOCK` tables.

+If required, database values can be customized using variables.
+Variables are defined in [geonetwork_db.properties](src/main/resources/db/geonetwork_db.properties).
+Variables can then be used in changesets and can be overridden using JVM args or env vars when starting the application or liquibase utility eg. `-Dgeonetwork.system.server.host=data.myorg.org -Dgeonetwork.system.server.protocol=https -Dgeonetwork.system.server.port=443`.

 ## Databases tested

 Currently, Liquibase is tested with the following databases: